 - International Business Registration Number (IBRN).
 ECCMA governs the legal identifier, IBRN (formally ALEI).
 This identifier originates from a government registry at a company’s formation.
 The company’s registration number serves as the suffix of the IBRN.
 The IBRN conforms to ISO 80000-116, creating a digital legal identity by adding a ISO predefined ALEI prefix.
 This legal identity standard holds great promise since it utilizes the established legal status of government bodies and is cost-free.

 For more details on international digital identity practices, see WTO’s Global Digital Identity and U.S. Customs And Border Protection’s Global Business Identifier Initiative.
 Also, see Identity’s The Importance of Interoperability in Digital Identity for more information on digital identity standards and systems.
+Lastly, the chart below summarizes the Top Legal Entity Systems to include example formats and primary use.

 - Textual information such as name and date of birth